HGustavs/LenaSYS/DuggaSys/microservices/Microservices.md

 <br>

 ### createListentry_ms.php
+__createListentry_ms.php__ adds a new section entry to a course, handling the creation of a new code example if necessary, and then retrieves the updated sectioned data for the course.
+The microserive retrieves all updated data from the database (through retrieveCourseedService_ms.php) as the output for the microservice.
+See __retrieveCourseedService_ms.php__  for more information.

 __Include original service files:__ sessions.php, basic.php

 __Include microservice:__ getUid_ms.php, retrieveUsername_ms.php, createNewListentry_ms.php, createNewCodeExample_ms.php, retrieveSectionedService_ms.php

+- __Session:__ Connects to the database and starts the session.

+- __Parameters:__ Fetches parameters from the request:
+    - 'opt': Operation type.
+    - 'courseid': Course ID.
+    - 'coursevers': Course version.
+    - 'sectname': Section name.
+    - 'kind': Kind/type of section.
+    - 'link': Link ID, which indicates whether to create a new code example.
+    - 'visibility': Visibility of the section.
+    - 'gradesys': Grading system.
+    - 'highscoremode': Highscore mode.
+    - 'comments': Comments for the section.
+    - 'grptype': Group type.
+    - 'pos': Position of the section.
+    - 'tabs': Tabs setting.
+    - 'log_uuid': Log UUID.

+- __Retrieve user ID:__ Calls 'getUid()' (getUid_ms.php) to retrieve the user ID.

+- __Insert new code example:__ If 'link' is '-1', it indicates that a new code example needs to be created:

+    - Fetches the latest code example ID from the __codeexample__ table in the database
+    - Calls 'createNewCodeExample()' (createNewCodeExample_ms.php) to create a new code example, updating the 'link' variable accordingly.

+- __Create new list entry:__ Calls 'createNewListEntry()' (createNewListentry_ms.php) with the provided parameters and the updated 'link' to create a new list entry for the course.

+- __retrieveSectionedService:__ calls 'retrieveSectionedService' function (retrieveSectionedService_ms.php) to fetch the updated sectioned data for the course.

+- __Return:__ Returns the result as a JSON-encoded string as the output of the microservice.

 __Querys used in this microservice:__